 When to do your strength exercises

-It is important to be warm & supple when starting your exercises so complete them in the at the end of your run, the middle of your run or after a comprehensive warm up Hill-runningif you are the strength exercises as a stand alone training session.
+It is important to be warm & supple when starting your exercises so complete them in the at the end of your run, the middle of your run or after a comprehensive warm up if you are the strength exercises as a stand alone training session.

 I often do my strength training the day after a long run when I have an easy recovery run or a rest day planned.
 Other strength sessions will usually follow a medium intensity run or cross training.